-This property on the seafront extends over more than 13 hectares, of which 2 hectares are protected between two rocks on the seafront near Villaricos.
+This exceptional finca on the beach extends over more than 17 hectares, of which 2,85 hectares are protected between two rocks on the seafront near Villaricos.
 On this beach, the ‘House between the Desert and the Sea’, designed by Antonio Bonet Castellana, was built at the beginning of the 80s.
 The architect created an exceptional home that blends into the landscape.
 The property is located in a cove of exceptional beauty and enjoys total privacy.
 This large house is made of two wings that join in a V-shape on a single floor.
 Its layout is horizontal, with all interior spaces facing the sea: living-dining room, 5 bedrooms with bathrooms and a barbecue and kitchen in the center.
 Outside: a jetty, several terraces, porches, garages and a tennis court.
 This unique house is surrounded by the Mediterranean Sea, the Sierra Almagrera and gardens with unique cacti and a palm grove.

 The concept of beauty in this construction begins with the vaults of the roof that give a feeling of lightness in perfect balance with the undulations of the sea and the surrounding hills.
 Up to the smallest details of the construction and its finishes, a combination of neutral colors that highlights the curves in the design … Everything is light, harmony, space in constant contact with its beautiful exteriors.